imangR/bysykkel/cran-comments.md

 * Added automated testing that runs locally

+* Removed `magrittr` as a package dependency since it is not used.

 ## Test environments
 * local Windows install, R 3.6.3
 * local OS X install, R 3.6.3